shb9019/FmoviesDownloader/README.md

 - Install Selenium `sudo pip install selenium`
 - Download [Selenium](https://github.com/mozilla/geckodriver/releases) and extract the driver to your folder

-You are all Set :)
+You are all Set :smiley:

 ## Features